 We work with family doctors (GPs), local hospitals, social services and other local authority departments such as housing and education.
 We also work with voluntary organisations and local community groups.

 Quality is at the heart of everything we do.
-We have a vision, a mission statement, and have a set of values and strategic objectives which aim to ensure that anyone we care for is treated to high standards and with respect.
+We have a vision and have a set of values and strategic objectives which aim to ensure that anyone we care for is treated to high standards and with respect.

 Our services are organised into four operational divisions: adult mental health services; adult learning disability services; families, young people and children's services; and community health services.
 A detailed A to Z of our services can be found by clicking this link.